 I’d sold my Sydney harbour side apartment and was footloose and fancy free.I had to make a decision about what I wanted to do next.
 I knew in my heart of hearts that Sydney and I would part company in the not too distant future.
 Outrageously expensive and ridiculously frenetic, this gorgeous and great city that I was born, raised and spent most of my life in was quickly becoming inaccessible to anyone over fifty.
 Like the marketer that I am, I had spent some time researching possible havens close to Sydney, my family and friends, but they all had issues.
 Too hot, too cold, bushfire friendly, hopeless transport and healthcare services.
 I even fancied the expat lifestyle and had visions of swanning in Bali and Malaysia, but the distance from family and friends put paid to those.

 I was fast running out of ideas and determined that if I was going to leave Sydney for a new beginning, I wanted this to happen sooner rather than later at an age when I could still maintain my valued networks and friendships at a distance, and also develop new relationships and make some kind of valued contribution to my community.
 Talk about serendipity.
 It took less than three months to make the decision that would completely change my life.
 At the end of 2013, a family Christmas holiday on “The Goldie” was the catalyst for change.
 I was seriously impressed and pleasantly surprised by my experience.
 The Goldie had changed dramatically.
-This place that I would never, ever had considered in my search for my new home was now on my “to do” list.
+This place that I would never, ever have considered in my search for my new home was now on my “to do” list.
 I returned to Sydney and so began the journey.

 “The Goldie” had a number of bonus points as a possible destination for this next stage of my life.
 A healthy and relaxed lifestyle combined with a plethora of indoor and outdoor activities could easily satisfy the physical requirements of a new life, but how would I feed my soul?
 I was pleasantly surprised to discover a new Arts Precinct in the making with an already well established visual and performing arts scene and with three university campuses, buckets of educational opportunities for new learnings.
 So, with the physical and intellectual sorted, then began the hunt for somewhere to live.
 I knew I didn’t want to live on the beach, I’d experienced cyclonic winds and rain in the past, but having lived on Sydney harbour, I also knew that being on or near a body of water was essential.
 I wanted to be part of the hustle and bustle but not necessarily in the thick of it and I needed to be close to transport including the airport.